 Still, his switch to the AL did not rejuvenate Elliott’s skills.
 He played part time at third base with the Browns for 48 games in 1953, and was hitting .250 when on June 13, he was traded along with Virgil Trucks to the Chicago White Sox in return for Darrell Johnson, Lou Kretlow, and $75,000.
 After battling strained leg muscles during his time with the White Sox, for whom he batted .260 with little pop, he was released by Chicago after the season.
 Elliott finished his major league career with 2,061 hits, 170 home runs, 1,195 RBIs, and a .289 batting average.

 Like many ballplayers in the days before big-salary contracts, he was itching to keep himself in spikes and paychecks when his big league days ended.
 In 1954 he returned to his native California and suited up for the San Diego Padres of the Pacific Coast League.
-In 81 games, Elliott batted .256 with 12 home runs and 39 RBIs, and helped the Padres to the PCL pennant by hitting two home runs in a playoff game, one of them the championship clincher.
+In 81 games, Elliott batted .256 with 12 home runs and 39 RBIs, and helped the Padres to the PCL regular season pennant by hitting two home runs in the clincher.